 How Do You Conduct Due Diligence in Procurement?

-When planning a procurement, due diligence should be taken into account in the very initial stage.
-It might be useful to plan the activities that need to be completed and the delivery timetable.
-You can also ask possible suppliers to include in their tender response any pertinent information that would be needed for due diligence checks.
+When planning a procurement, due diligence should be factored in from the very beginning.
+It helps to map out the activities that need to be completed and set a realistic delivery timeline.
+You can also ask potential suppliers to include relevant information for due diligence checks in their tender responses.

 Building Trust Through Communication